 Points of distinction Tax planning Tax Avoidance Tax Evasion Tax Management Definition It is a way to reduce tax liability by taking full advantages provided by the Act through various exemptions, deductions, rebates & relief.
-It is an exercise by which the assessee legally takes advantage of the loopholes in the Act.
-It is the illegal way to reduce tax liability by deliberately suppressing income or sale or by increasing expenses, etc., which results in reduction of total income of the assessee.
-It is a procedure to comply with the provisions of the law.
-Feature Tax planning is a practice to follow the provisions of law within the moral framework.
+It is an exercise by which the assessee legally takes advantage of the loopholes in the Act. · · ' Feature Tax planning is a practice to follow the provisions of law within the moral framework.
 Tax avoidance is a practice of bending the law without breaking it.
 Tax evasion is illegal, both in script & moral.
 It is implementation or execution part of taxation department of an organisation.
 Object To reduce tax liability by applying script & moral of law.
 To reduce the tax liability to the minimum by applying script of law only To reduce tax liability by applying unfair means.
 To comply with the provisions of laws.
 Approach It is futuristic and positive in nature.
 The planning is made today to avail benefits in future.
 It is futuristic but short term in nature, as loophole of the law will be corrected in future by amendments of the law.
 It is concerned with past and applied after the liability of tax has arisen.
 It is done with negative approach to avail benefits by killing the moral of law.
 It is a continuous approach, which is concerned with past (rectification, revisions etc.), present (filing of return, etc.) & future (corrective action).
 Benefit Generally, arises in long run.
 Generally, arises in short run.
 Generally, benefits do not arise but it causes penalty and prosecution.
 Penalty, interest & prosecution can be avoided.
 Treatment of Law It uses benefits of the law.
 It uses loopholes in the law.
 It overrules the law.
 It implements the law.
 Practice It is tax saving.
 It is tax hedging.
 It is tax concealment.
 It is tax administration.
 Need It is desirable It is avoidable It is objectionable It is essential.
 Morality It is moral in nature.
 It is immoral in nature It is illegal.
 It is duty.